gsalvatori/salvatorigabriele.com/_posts/2014-03-27-set-up-a-basic-linux-nginx-web-server-on-debian-wheezy.md

 sudo usermod -g www-data www-data
 ```

-Next step is to create the /var/www/ path that will contain the actual webserver, and of course we also set the right permissions:
+Next step is to create the /var/www/ path that will contain the actual webserver, and of course we also have to set the right permissions:

 ```bash
 cd /var/